CheesecakeLabs/neo4j-node-ogm/README.md

 // return Collection of Nodes with your relations already filled const users = await User.findAll({
  with_related: ['!role__name', 'friends'] // ! = force to have the relation
-})
+ state: { language: 'pt-BR'} // force the state inside all models })

 ```